 Storage of the Packraft

 Store the packraft in a dry place.
-You should not store the Packraft in compressed order: Roll the Packraft in its entire width as a role.
-Look, it doesn’t make any kinks.
+You should not store the packraft in compressed order: Roll the Packraft in its entire width as a role.
+Make sure it doesn’t make any kinks.

 Use the packing bag only for travel, not for permanent storage.